bricoletc/delfies/paper/paper.md

 For further speed, `delfies` also supports multi-threading.

-`delfies` has already been used to successfully characterise the breakpoints, motifs, and retained/eliminated genomes of nematode genera in the family *Rhabditidae*, supporting two upcoming publications (Letcher *et al.* and Stevens *et al.*, both in preparation).
-As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to the research community as a whole.
+`delfies` has already been used to successfully characterise the breakpoints, motifs, and retained/eliminated genomes of several nematode genera in the family *Rhabditidae*, supporting two upcoming publications (Letcher *et al.* and Stevens *et al.*, in preparation).
+As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to this research community, as well as in novel fields of applications such as cancer biology.

 # Acknowledgements